 Digital Media Academy offers summer camps at the St. George Campus of University of Toronto in beautiful downtown Toronto.
-The campus setting makes it the perfect place for students ages 7 to 17 to explore their interests and make new friends.
+The campus setting makes it the perfect place for students to explore their interests and make new friends.

 Each year we offer a variety of STEM courses for kids and teens, covering topics like video game coding, java programming, robotics, filmmaking, and more.
 Students can create their own animation sequence, design a wearable tech outfit, build their own laptop, or 3D print something awesome, all while learning important 21st-century skills like teamwork, leadership and critical thinking.

 University of Toronto Summer Camp Schedule

 Select a date in the schedule below for more information and availability.
 Camp pricing is displayed in CAD.

 Camp Overview + Schedule